reversecoderslab/TikTok4free/README.md

 - TikTok Now
 - TikTok Lite

-On RapidApi you have access to the fastest, most stable and reliable TikTok iOS device registration process on the market.
+On RapidApi you have access to the fastest, most stable and reliable TikTok Android device registration process on the market.

 Access to the above-mentioned TikTok versions is only possible with an individual subscription.
 Please contact us on Telegram: https://t.me/reversecoders